0V3RR1DE0/MultiMan/scripts/addons/Addon.md

 Argument 1: value
 ```

 That's it!
-You've successfully created and used an addon for the MultiMan CLI.
+You've successfully created and used an addon for the Quanta CLI.